JianMeng/jianmeng.github.com/_posts/2021-04-28-read-linux-kernel-development-3rd.md

 What I expect from is this book is to explain the lock implement in operation system.
 Not the api to call, but how to use hardware to implement it.

 It is a good book.
 It help me understand a lot detail command in linux how they work.
-You shoud read it.
+Although reading linux kernel code is time-consuming thing, if you have free time, you shoud read it.